Teenagers Exploring and Explaining Nature and Science (TEENS)

 How to Apply

-The summer program is full and no longer accepting applications.
-Please check back in late August for how to apply to our fall program!
+The Spring program is full and no longer accepting applications.
+Please check back in mid-March for how to apply to our Spring Break and Summer programs!

 For More Information

 Email firstname.lastname@example.org with questions specific to the Nature Museum TEENS program.
 For inquiries related to the teen application through After School Matters please call 312-768-5200 or email email@example.com.

 TEENS is generously supported by After School Matters, US Forest Service-International Programs, and The Chicago Learning Exchange (CLX)